Gurram Jashuva: Critical studies

-Endluri Sudhakar researched Gurram Jashuva's literature and published a book on his outlook and impact.
+Yendluri Sudhakar researched Gurram Jashuva's literature and published a book on his outlook and impact.

-Awards instituted in his memory
+Legacy

 The Jashuva Sahitya Puraskaram was established by the Jashuva Foundation to distribute an annual prize to poets from varying Indian backgrounds for enriching Indian literature with their contributions.
 The founder and secretary, Hemalatha Lavanam, is Jashuva's daughter.
 Nilmani Phukan, an Assamese poet, received the award in 2002.